vinas94/RainAustralia/README.md

 ### Final thoughts

 <div align="justify">
-Performance of the LSTM ANN is not much different from what alternative methods such as XGBoost can achieve.
+The performance of the LSTM ANN is not much different from what alternative methods such as XGBoost can achieve.
 The default LSTM suffered from class imbalance issues which were partially rectified by including a weight term in the loss function.
 The model could possibly be improved further by constructing a more complex ANN architecture, though significant performance gains are not to be expected.
 There is simply not enough explanatory power in the given features.
 </div>